 It’s simple math: There are too many companion animals and not enough good adoptive homes.
-Many people breed animals intentionally or fail to prevent them from bringing unplanned litters into a world that is bursting at the seams with unwanted animals!
+Many people breed animals intentionally or fail to prevent them from bringing unplanned litters into a world bursting at the seams with unwanted animals.

-People like you!
-We are looking for some dedicated volunteers to join our ABC (Animal Birth Control) Volunteer Program.
-Does that sound like a challenge?
+People like you are the solution!
+Animals need dedicated individuals to become spay/neuter volunteers.
+Does that sound challenging?
 We promise you that the reward will be far greater than you can imagine.
-Once you start making a difference, you won’t be able to stop—and animals will be safer and happier for it!
+Once you start making a difference, you won’t be able to stop—and animals will be safer and happier for it.
 Your next step?
 Get out there!

-ABC volunteers take a hands-on approach in their communities by educating residents about spaying and neutering and proper animal care, providing hands-on help to “backyard” dogs, transporting animals to the vet for spaying and neutering, watching out for neglect and cruelty, and much more!
+Spay/neuter volunteers take a hands-on approach in their communities by informing residents about spaying and neutering and proper animal care, providing “backyard dogs” with hands-on help, transporting animals to the veterinarian for spaying and neutering, watching out for neglect and cruelty, and much more.

-If you are interested in learning more about the volunteer program and getting active in your community, you can view and download the pack information below or e-mail us at [email protected].
+If you’re interested in learning more about a local volunteer program and getting active in your community, you can view and download the packet of information below or e-mail us at [email protected].

 Thank you for volunteering to prevent suffering and save lives.
-Let’s kill the overpopulation crisis together!
+Let’s end the homeless-animal crisis together!

 - Spaying and Neutering Saves Lives